 10. Fundy Trail Parkway

-The Fundy Trail Parkway is a 30-kilometre drive through a 6,323-acre park, and it offers breathtaking views.
+The Fundy Trail Parkway is a 30-kilometre (19-mile) drive through a 6,323-acre park, and it offers breathtaking views.
 With high sea cliffs, secluded beaches, old-growth forests, and hiking trails, this drive has some of the most dramatic scenery in Canada.
-Visit its four waterfalls, take in views of the Bay of Fundy from its 21 clifftop lookouts, discover the World's Highest Tides at one of seven pristine beaches, or traverse the 84-meter-long Big Salmon River Suspension Footbridge.
+Visit its four waterfalls, admire the coastal views from 21 lookouts, and cross the 84-meter-long Big Salmon River Suspension Footbridge.
+Step inside the interpretive centre or heritage cookhouse to learn the history of this area.

 Address: Saint Martins Parish, NB, Canada.